The Securities Litigation Review: Germany

-On the other hand, the Higher Regional Court of Celle proceeds with a model proceeding filed by aggrieved investors against Porsche and Volkswagen.38 While this proceeding has recently been delayed due to several (and ultimately successful) challenges of bias by the plaintiffs directed at the presiding judge and the outcome of this proceeding is still open, the decisions illustrate that rulings may differ between the Higher Regional Courts.
+On the other hand, the Higher Regional Court of Celle is going forward with a model proceeding filed by aggrieved investors against Porsche and Volkswagen.48 While this proceeding has recently been delayed due to several (ultimately successful) challenges of bias by the plaintiffs, directed at the presiding judge, as well as the covid-19 pandemic, and the outcome is yet to be decided, the decisions illustrate that rulings may differ between the Higher Regional Courts.

 Takeover law-related claims

 Under Section 12 WpÜG, the shareholders of the target company are entitled to damages if they have tendered their shares on the grounds of an incorrect or incomplete offer document.
-In legal practice, however, case law rather deals with the timeliness of an offer since the time of an offer sets the amount of the consideration.40 In this respect, debates focus on the question of how to determine whether and when a person has acquired direct or indirect control over a target company.
+In legal practice, however, case law instead deals with the timing of an offer because that sets the amount of the consideration.61 In this respect, debates focus on the question of how to determine whether and when a person has acquired direct or indirect control over a target company.
 Voting shares of third parties may be attributed to the bidder (Section 30 WpÜG), but usually the facts are not as clear as voting rights held by a subsidiary of the bidder.
-In the case of Schaeffler/Continental, BaFin had to deal with the difficult question of whether cash-settled equity swaps held by a minority stakeholder (Schaeffler Group) could convey direct or indirect control over the target company (Continental AG).41 The prevailing view is that they do not.42 In addition, the rules on acting in concert appear even more controversial and relevant in practice.43
+In the case of Schaeffler/Continental, BaFin had to deal with the difficult question of whether cash-settled equity swaps held by a minority stakeholder (Schaeffler Group) could convey direct or indirect control over the target company (Continental AG).62 The prevailing view is that they do not.63 In addition, the rules on acting in concert appear even more controversial and relevant in practice.64

 Minority shareholder v.
 Deutsche Bank (re Postbank)

 In addition, the BGH decided on a number of controversial legal issues.
-First, it granted shareholders of the target company who had tendered their shares to the bidder a right against the bidder to demand an adjustment of the offered purchase price if the latter was found to be unreasonable.45 Some commentators had argued that shareholders faced with an unreasonable offer were merely entitled to damages for an incorrect or incomplete offer document pursuant to Section 12(1) WpÜG.46 By acknowledging the shareholders' right to demand an adjustment of the purchase price, the BGH rejected this view.
-The court further distinguished this breach of obligation by the bidder from a situation in which the bidder omits to publish a mandatory offer altogether.
-In this situation shareholders are not entitled to damages.47 Finally, the BGH affirmed the view that the attribution of voting rights held by a third party requires that the bidder disposes of an unconditional right to acquire these shares and that the (simple) contractual right against a third party to demand the transfer of the shares does not suffice.48
+First, it granted shareholders of the target company who had tendered their shares to the bidder the right to demand an adjustment of the offered purchase price if the latter was found to be unreasonable.66 Some commentators had argued that shareholders faced with an unreasonable offer were merely entitled to damages for an incorrect or incomplete offer document pursuant to Section 12(1) WpÜG.67 By acknowledging the shareholders' right to demand an adjustment of the purchase price, the BGH rejected this view.
+The court further distinguished this breach of obligation by the bidder from a situation in which the bidder does not publish a mandatory offer altogether.
+In this situation shareholders are not entitled to damages.68 Finally, the BGH affirmed the view that the attribution of voting rights held by a third party requires that the bidder disposes of an unconditional right to acquire these shares and that the (simple) contractual right against a third party to demand the transfer of the shares does not suffice.69

-A defendant cannot be held liable if it can prove that it was not aware of the incorrectness or incompleteness of the prospectus and that this ignorance was not because of gross negligence.
-In practice, however, it is very difficult for a defendant to provide such exonerating proof.53
+A defendant cannot be held liable if they can prove that they were not aware of the incorrectness or incompleteness of the prospectus and that this ignorance was not because of gross negligence.
+In practice, however, it is very difficult for a defendant to provide such exonerating proof.75

 Section 23 WpPG provides for further exclusions of the defendant's liability.
 For example, the investor will fail with its claim if the defendant can show that the investor knew that the statement in question was inaccurate or incomplete (Section 23 WpPG, Paragraph 2).

-Section 306 KAGB provides for similar rules in respect of units or shares in investment funds, where the defendant is either the management company or any other person who has taken responsibility for the accuracy of the prospectus.
-Section 165 KAGB lists in detail the necessary content of such prospectuses (in the specifically important case of closed-end funds in conjunction with Section 269 KAGB).
+Section 306 KAGB provides for similar rules with respect to units or shares of investment funds, where the defendant is either the management company or any other person who has taken responsibility for the accuracy of the prospectus.
+Section 165 KAGB lists, in detail, the necessary content of such prospectuses (in the specifically important case of closed-end funds in conjunction with Section 269 KAGB).

-Until July 2005, no disclosure requirements existed with regard to certain non-securitised investments, such as closed-end funds, which were most often structured as a GmbH & Co KG.54 Mainly for tax reasons, these investments were particularly popular among retail investors.
-As a result, it is not surprising that a lot of case law on prospectus liability involves the liability for these 'grey market' investments.
-In this regard, courts have distinguished between the prospectus liability in a restrictive sense and in a broader sense.
-While the former deals with the general liability of certain persons for an incorrect prospectus because of their interest in the issuance, the latter deals with the liability of persons who provided confidence in the investment.55
+Until July 2005, no disclosure requirements existed with regard to certain non-securitised investments, such as closed-end funds, which were most often structured as a GmbH & Co KG.76 Mainly for tax reasons, these investments were particularly popular among retail investors.
+As a result, it is not surprising that a lot of case law on prospectus liability involves the liability for these 'grey market' investments.77

 In general, courts tend to issue investor-friendly rulings.
-This has increasingly been the case, with persons held responsible for the issuance of securities or financial instruments as well as alleviations of the burden of proof of causation and damages.56 The case law also supports the interpretation of the complex prospectus liability rules set out in Section 306 KAGB.57
+This has increasingly been the case, with persons held responsible for the issuance of securities or financial instruments as well as alleviations of the burden of proof of causation and damages.78 The case law also supports the interpretation of the complex prospectus liability rules set out in Section 306 KAGB.79

 Shareholders v.
 Deutsche Telekom AG

-A well-known case on prospectus liability relates to the third initial public offering (IPO) of Deutsche Telekom AG shares in the year 2000.
-The company was formed in 1996 when the formerly state-owned monopoly Deutsche Bundespost was privatised.
-In December 2014, the BGH held that the prospectus published by Deutsche Telekom AG for its third IPO contained misleading statements on the valuation of the company's real estate assets and on certain shares held by a subsidiary.58
+A well-known case of prospectus liability relates to the third initial public offering (IPO) of Deutsche Telekom AG shares in the year 2000.
+The company was formed in 1996 when the former state-owned monopoly Deutsche Bundespost was privatised.
+In December 2014, the BGH held that the prospectus published by Deutsche Telekom AG for its third IPO contained misleading statements on the valuation of the company's real estate assets and on certain shares held by a subsidiary.80

-In recent years, investors have commenced lawsuits against credit rating agencies based on the ground that claimants allegedly relied on the accuracy of the rating when making their investment decision and the rating later turned out to be inaccurate.
-Such legal action has been fostered by a reform of the CRAR.59 Pursuant to Article 35a CRAR,60 investors have a claim for damages against a credit rating agency if the latter has intentionally or grossly negligently committed one of the infringements listed in Annex III of the CRAR and this has affected a credit rating.
+In recent years, investors have commenced lawsuits against credit rating agencies on the grounds that claimants allegedly relied on the accuracy of the rating when making their investment decision and the rating later turned out to be inaccurate.
+Such legal action has been fostered by a reform of the CRAR.83 Pursuant to Article 35a of the CRAR,84 investors have a claim for damages against a credit rating agency if the latter has intentionally or negligently committed one of the infringements listed in Annex III of the CRAR and this has affected a credit rating.
 Until Article 35a came into force, claims for damages had to be asserted exclusively under national civil law.
-Since the legal framework in Germany did not provide for specific liability rules for wrongful ratings, investors had to draw their claims on general civil law liability or compensation rules.
+Since the legal framework in Germany did not provide for specific liability rules for wrongful ratings, investors had to draw their claims from general civil law liability or compensation rules.

 Investor v. rating agency

 In 2018, the Higher Regional Court of Düsseldorf dealt with both the scope of Article 35a CRAR and the applicability of general civil law principles to false ratings.
-According to the Court's judgment, Article 35a CRAR does not establish any liability of a credit rating agency towards the investor if its rating relates to the issuer of the financial instrument acquired by the investor but not to the financial instrument itself.61 Further, the court held that the rating agreement concluded between the issuer and the rating agency in the case of a issuer rating does not establish any protective obligations towards investors who acquire a financial instrument of the rated issuer.
+According to the court's judgment, Article 35a CRAR does not establish any liability of a credit rating agency towards the investor if its rating relates to the issuer of the financial instrument acquired by the investor but not to the financial instrument itself.85 Furthermore, the court held that the rating agreement made between the issuer and the rating agency in the case of an issuer rating does not establish any protective obligations towards investors who acquire a financial instrument of the rated issuer.

 Wrongful investment advice

 Claims based on wrongful investment advice are usually filed against the advising bank or individual advisers.
 Disclosure obligations of the advising banks vary on a case-by-case basis.
-In 1993, the BGH ruled in a principle-establishing judgment that any given advice must be investor-specific, which requires that a recommended product shall match with the risk tolerance of the customer, and investment-specific, meaning that the adviser must inform the client about all material aspects of the product.62 Courts tend to render investor-friendly judgments and to hold advisers responsible for even minor disclosure infringements.
+In 1993, the BGH ruled in a principle-establishing judgment that any given advice must be investor-specific, which requires that a recommended product matches the risk tolerance of the customer, and is investment-specific, meaning that the adviser must inform the client about all material aspects of the product.86 Courts tend to render investor-friendly judgments and to hold advisers responsible for even minor disclosure infringements.

 For several years, case law had involved, in particular, holders of Lehman Brothers securities who had filed claims against their investment banks for wrongful investment advice.
-The BGH has dismissed most of these claims.63 In November 2014, however, the court found in favour of the plaintiffs that the bank's advice lacked information on an exceptional right of termination of the Dutch issuing company (Lehman Brothers Treasury Co BV) and granted damages to the plaintiffs.64
+The BGH has dismissed most of these claims.87 In November 2014, however, the court found in favour of the plaintiffs, ruling that the bank's advice lacked information about an exceptional right of termination of the Dutch issuing company (Lehman Brothers Treasury Co BV) and granted damages to the plaintiffs.88

 The liability of third persons (i.e., neither the issuer nor its managers or directors) plays a minor role in German securities litigation.
-In theory, advisers of an issuer, such as attorneys, lawyers and investment banks, may be held liable if they intentionally cause damage that is contrary to public policy (Section 826 BGB).65 With regard to the liability for incorrect or omitted publication of inside information as well as for market manipulation, these requirements are difficult to prove (see Section I.ii, 'Market manipulation').
+In theory, advisers of an issuer, such as attorneys, lawyers and investment banks, may be held liable if they intentionally cause damage that is contrary to public policy (Section 826 BGB).89 Regarding the liability for the incorrect or omitted publication of insider information, as well as for market manipulation, these requirements are difficult to prove (see Section I.ii, 'Market manipulation').

-In legal practice, secondary liability is confined to the field of prospectus liability, without substantial differences between prospectuses published for securities admitted to trading on a regulated market (Section 21 WpPG) and those published for investment funds (Section 306 KAGB).66 An action for damages can be brought against the banks issuing the securities,67 against accounting firms that audited the incorrect prospectus and whose final report is included in the prospectus68 and against any other person upon whose initiative the publication is based or who assumes responsibility for it.69 German legal literature does not, however, assume liability of advisers who drew parts of the prospectus or advised on its content (such as attorneys, tax lawyers or experts) unless they have a particular economic interest in the issuance of the securities.70
+In legal practice, secondary liability is confined to the field of prospectus liability, without substantial differences between prospectuses published for securities admitted to trading on a regulated market (Section 21 WpPG) and those published for investment funds (Section 306 KAGB).90 An action for damages can be brought against the banks issuing the securities,91 against accounting firms that audited the incorrect prospectus and whose final report is included in the prospectus92 and against any other person upon whose initiative the publication is based or who assumes responsibility for it.93 German legal literature does not, however, assume liability of advisers who drew up parts of the prospectus or advised on its content (such as attorneys, tax lawyers or experts) unless they have a particular economic interest in the issuance of the securities.94

 |Cause of action||Sources of claims for damages||Prominent case law|